BlogWhat’s Happening This April at Old Pueblo Tai Chi

 For our local Tucson community, it is also a chance to gather outdoors, practice together, and be part of something that links us with practitioners around the globe.

-If you’d like to support the community, World Tai Chi Day Tucson commemorative shirts and Old Pueblo Tai Chi shirts are available through Etsy. https://www.etsy.com/shop/Path4Change
+If you’d like a simple way to support the community, World Tai Chi Day Tucson commemorative shirts and Old Pueblo Tai Chi shirts are available through Etsy:

-Purchasing a shirt is a simple and meaningful way to support Old Pueblo Tai Chi.
-Proceeds from shirt sales help us continue offering Tai Chi and Qigong at a reasonable and accessible price for the community.
+Purchasing a shirt is a practical way to support Old Pueblo Tai Chi.
+Proceeds help us continue offering Tai Chi and Qigong at a reasonable and accessible price for the community.

 Practice With Us This April

-If you’ve been thinking about joining a class, returning to practice, attending World Tai Chi & Qigong Day, supporting the community through a shirt purchase, or leaving a review, April is a wonderful time to get involved.
+If you’ve been thinking about joining a class, returning to practice, attending World Tai Chi & Qigong Day, or supporting the community through a shirt purchase, April is a wonderful time to get involved.

 Discover the flourishing Tai Chi scene in Tucson, Arizona—where ancient movement meets modern wellness in the heart of the Sonoran Desert.
 This guide explores the health benefits of Tai Chi and highlights Tucson’s top instructors, community programs, and inclusive classes for all skill levels.
 Whether you're seeking mindfulness, pain relief, or community connection, this article will help you find the perfect Tai Chi class near you.